-As more and more people decide that kratom is right for them, interest in growing kratom at home is skyrocketing.
-Whether you grow your own kratom indoors or out in a garden, it’s a possibility most kratom advocates will look into at some time or another.
+As more people decide that kratom is right for them, interest in growing kratom at home is skyrocketing.
+Whether you grow your own kratom plant indoors or out in a garden, it’s a possibility most kratom advocates will look into it at some time or another.
 Let’s look at both whether you can and whether you should grow your own Kratom.

 The Roots Of Kratom

 The Mitragyna speciosa is an evergreen tree that is native to Southeast Asia.
 Considered by locals to be an indigenous medicinal herb, a myriad of health benefits are ascribed to its usage.
 However, the FDA still recognizes no medical benefit and allows kratom to be used for research purposes only.
 Through their own independent research, however, many people are choosing to make Kratom part of their daily lives, and that can include growing kratom too.

 This matter is not only a matter of why but how to grow kratom.
 In order to grow well, Kratom needs a few conditions met.